nvidia-holoscan/holoscan-sdk/docs/cli/package.md

 ### `[--build-cache BUILD_CACHE]`

 Specifies a directory path for storing Docker cache.
 Defaults to `~/.holoscan_build_cache`.
+If the `$HOME` directory is inaccessible, the CLI uses the `/tmp` directory.

 (#cli-package-cmake-args)=